Here we help you celebrate all the wonderful joys that abound when you become a grandparent. And flag up a few watch-outs too.

-You may now be the matriarch of the family (or one of them, anyway).
+You may now be the matriarch or patriarch of the family (or one of them, anyway).
 This gives you a wonderful opportunity to sprinkle some magic in those first few weeks.
-Think of a couple of things you can do to help mum and dad create memories or instill traditions during those magical, but exhausting first moments.
+Think of a couple of things you can do to help the parents create memories or instil traditions during those magical, but exhausting first moments.

 Maybe you kept a few of your child’s baby outfits you can now pass on as a gift.
 Perhaps you can start singing some of those nursery rhymes your child so enjoyed when they were little (and remind them of the words).
 Perhaps buy a baby footprint kit to capture an imprint of those tiny toes.
 Or dig out your child’s baby pictures for comparisons as well as even more ooohs and ahhhs.

 Something happens to people when they become new parents.
 Everyone around them develops this pressing desire to impart their knowledge on them, as new members of the club.
 As a grandparent, it’s important not to fall into this trap yourself.
 Not least because parenting might be drastically different from when you last did it.
 Unsolicited advice is rarely welcomed, and can be seen as interfering (Age UK, 2021).

 So take a step back, and instead offer a listening ear.
 When your offspring and their partners do ask your advice – which they almost certainly will at some point – that’s your moment to speak up.